Samsung Galaxy A series phones: Your complete buyer's guide

 The Galaxy A32 is an interesting phone because it delivers the best features from the A52 and A72 for less.
 You get a similar design, 64MP camera at the back (48MP on the 5G model), and a huge 5000mAh battery.

-The phone obviously loses out in some areas; the 4G version is powered by MediaTek's Helio G80, and it is laggy in daily use.
-The 5G model — featuring the MediaTek Dimensity 720G — doesn't have this particular problem, so if you are considering the A32, my recommendation would be to pick up the 5G-enabled version.
+The phone obviously loses out in some areas; the 4G version is powered by MediaTek's Helio G80, which is laggy in daily use.
+The 5G model — featuring the MediaTek Dimensity 720G — doesn't have this particular problem, so if you're considering the A32, my recommendation would be to pick up the 5G-enabled version.
 The Galaxy A32 5G is the default option in the U.S., and it retails for $280 there.

 While the A32 5G has a beefier chipset, it misses out elsewhere.
-The regular A32 has a 6.5-inch Full HD (2400 x 1080) AMOLED panel with a 90Hz refresh, but the A32 5G has an inferior TFT screen with a resolution of just 720p (1600 x 720) and 60Hz refresh.
-Like the Galaxy A42 5G, Samsung isn't offering a high-quality screen with the device, which makes recommending the A32 5G just that little bit more difficult.
+The regular A32 has a 6.5-inch Full HD (2400x1080) AMOLED panel with a 90Hz refresh, but the A32 5G has an inferior TFT screen with a resolution of just 720p (1600x720) and 60Hz refresh.
+Like the Galaxy A42 5G, Samsung isn't offering a high-quality screen with the device, making recommending the A32 5G just that little bit more difficult.

-The phone delivers in other areas though, and if you are waiting to switch to a budget phone with 5G, there is a lot to like here.
+The phone delivers in other areas, though, and if you are waiting to switch to a budget phone with 5G, there is a lot to like here.
 Just know that the screen isn't the best you'll find in this particular category.

 Galaxy A12 is the ideal entry-level phone

 The Galaxy A12 doesn't have powerful hardware by any measure, but it delivers the basics in the entry-level segment.
 The phone features a 6.5-inch 720p screen and is powered by MediaTek's Helio G35 chipset.
-It misses out on 5G, but at $180, you are getting a decent amount of value here.
+Unfortunately, it misses out on 5G, but at $180, you are getting a decent amount of value here.

 The phone has an 18MP primary camera with a 5MP wide-angle lens and offers a 5000mAh battery — just like the A32 5G — and you get 15W fast charging as default.
 It has 3GB of RAM and 32GB of storage along with a microSD slot and runs One UI 2.5 based on Android 10 out of the box.
 It isn't the most exciting device in the Galaxy A portfolio, but if you're interested in an entry-level device and want one that will get regular software updates, the A12 is a great choice.